ZeshengC/CapitalOneCodingExercise/README.md

 ## Assumptions
-1. The average is defined as
+1. The average is defined as<br />
    spent average = total amount of all spend in this month/the total number of spend transactions happened in this month<br />
    income average = total amount of all income in this month/the total number of income transactions happened in this month
 2. Two transactions of cc payments only happen within the same month.